CMakeTargetsFile¶

 Set

-cmake_targets_file(LOAD "${CMAKE_SOURCE_DIR}/CMakeTargets.json") cmake_targets_file(IS_LOADED is_file_loaded) message("file_loaded: ${is_file_loaded}") # output is: # file_loaded: on
+cmake_targets_file(LOAD "${CMAKE_SOURCE_DIR}/CMakeTargets.json") cmake_targets_file(IS_LOADED is_file_loaded) message("file_loaded: ${is_file_loaded}") # Output: # file_loaded: true

 - cmake_targets_file(GET_LOADED_FILE <output-var>)¶